BioGearsEngine/core/share/doc/methodology/BloodChemistryMethodology.md

 </center><br>

 The blood gas distribution model is used to compute the acid-base status and gas saturation in every cardiovascular compartment at every time slice.
 This model is used only for intravascular fluid, which is a lumped model of the intra and extracellular fluid spaces within the blood vessels.
 In %BioGears, the extravascular fluid does not contain hemoglobin or any substrate for gases to bind.

+#### Inflammation Model

+BioGears maintains an inflammation model that dictates the sytemic response to pathogen invasion, burn wounds, and hemorrhage.
+The model, which is based on the work of @ref chow2005acute @ref nieman2012two @ref brown2015trauma @ref dominguez2017mathematical, accounts for resting and activated macrophages and neutrophils, pro-inflammatory cytokines (tumor necrosis factor, interleukin-6), anti-inflammatory cytokines (interleukin-10), and free radicals (nitric oxide).
+The BioGears team has published two articles describing the application of this model to severe burn wounds @ref mcdaniel2019full and [sepsis](https://www.frontiersin.org/articles/10.3389/fphys.2019.01321/full) @ref mcdaniel2019whole.
+These sources can be consulted for model equations and parameters, as well as further detail regarding model integration with the BioGears physiology engine.

 @anchor bloodchemistry-data-flow
 Data Flow